ChrTopf/wled-audioreact/README.md

 This application generates cool light effects for your [WLED](https://kno.wled.ge/) driven strips based on the music currently playing on your computer.
 You can choose from multiple effects and audio sources, adding another dimension to your music listening experience.

-## !Warning!
+## !
+Warning !

-This application can potentially trigger seizures for people with photosensitive epilepsy.
+**This application can potentially trigger seizures for people with photosensitive epilepsy.**

 ## License